konflux-ci/architecture/ADR/0008-integration-service-api-contracts.md

 ## Context

-The Hybrid Application Cloud Build Service being developed aims to serve Red Hat teams but also partners and customers.
+The Stonesoup project being developed aims to serve Red Hat teams but also partners and customers.
 This requires a level of adaptability to avoid recreating custom flows and Tasks for each stakeholder.

 In this respect Tasks developed by StoneSoup test stream should allow swapping external systems to accommodate different environments.
 This swap should not induce the complete recreation of pipelines.